 I was born in Kiev city, the capital of Ukraine.

-Welcome to my site!
-Find here the most up-to-date information about myself.
-Feel free to contact me, I am always open for any opportunities, ideas, challenges!
+Welcome to my website!
+Find the most up-to-date information about myself here.
+Feel free to contact me, I am always open for any ideas, challenges, opportunities!

-I am an experienced full stack developer mostly in web technologies.
+Primarily, I am an experienced full stack developer mostly in web technologies.
 I have around 7 years of experience working in IT.
 Except for my homeland Ukraine, I lived in USA, India, Czechia, Russia, visited some other countries.
 I am a very creative person and a perfectionist both inside and outside.
-My time is always arranged: I have a calendar where I put my sleep, work and leisure time, and I fill these events on daily basis for over 3 years.
+I always organize my time: I even developed my own web service where I put my sleep, work, leisure time and then analyze them.
+I fill these events on a daily basis for over 3 years.
 Every day I work hard towards making all of my ideas real!